- US Online Poker

 Prior to the shutdown, land-based establishments accounted for 80% of the state’s total casino revenue, while online sites accounted for 20%.
 Even with these increases for the online sector, the state’s total revenue has suffered.
 However, the situation is much better for New Jersey than states with no online option, as these have lost 100% of their gaming revenue.

 Aside from the four states with established online casino industries, there are also two which have passed online casino legislation but not yet authorized their first sites to launch.
-These are West Virginia and Michigan.
+These are West Virginia and online casinos in Michigan.

 Both originally said that they expected their first online casinos to open in early 2021.
 That’s still the case for WV online casinos.